J3B60/Facial-Recognition-Final-Project/README.md

 enrol_GUI.py - Enrol user into system (Creates Employee folder under rsc\FaceImages, adds user to the database, takes photos of the user and retrains the facial recognition system)

 manage_GUI.py - Mange every part of the system, from Images, the SQL database, backups and more.
-See the docs under rsc\doc for everything.
+See the docs or wiki under rsc\doc or [wiki](https://github.com/J3B60/Facial-Recognition-Final-Project/wiki).

 monitor_GUI.py - View the camera feeds and the access history.